Established in 2016

 Ongoing project 2011

-The lake association sponsored a Bray Park Cleanup Day on April 26, 2014.
-This was the third consecutive year for this event which has been scheduled in conjunction with Earth Day.
+The lake association sponsors a Bray Park Clean-up Day each spring on the Saturday after Earth Day.
 An average of 25 people help scour the park and adjacent areas for trash in about two to three hours.
-We conclude with lunch at the Bray Park Cabin, usually hot dogs, brats, and chili.
+We conclude with lunch at the Bray Park cabin, usually hot dogs, brats, and chili.
 The lake association hopes to expand the cleanup day to other areas of the lake and watershed in the coming years.

 Eurasian Watermilfoil Treatment